 - Possible permanent functional impairment of a body part (excluding those resulting from a back strain);

 - Admission to a hospital (other than 24-hour observation, hernia repair or back strain).

-If the incident involves a work-related injury, employees must notify their supervisor or designee immediately upon occurrence of an incident.
-In the event the employee is not able to report it (e.g., unconscious), any witness employed by the university must notify the Office of Human Resources.
+Accidents causing work-related injury — Employees must immediately notify their supervisor or designee of work-related injuries.
+In the event the employee is not able to report it (e.g., unconscious), any witness employed by the university must notify the office of human resources.
 (Refer to Section 6.5 of the Employee Handbook.)
-All injuries resulting in Emergency Medical Services (EMS) response, or treatment by medical personnel, shall be reported immediately to the Department of University Safety, at 417-836-5509.

-Accident Scene -- When possible, the accident scene should be preserved and disturbance of any physical evidence should be prevented until the principal investigator(s) arrive.
+Accident scene preservation — When possible, the Accident scene should be preserved and disturbance of any physical evidence should be prevented until the on-scene investigation is complete.
 Unless necessary to prevent further damage or injury, clean up or repair activities should commence only after all pertinent information has been collected.

-- In all cases of injury accidents that occur on or using university-owned property, the Department of University Safety will also provide the Office of General Counsel and the Director of Procurement Services with a copy of the resulting incident report, so that a Loss Notice can be filed with the State Legal Expense Fund if appropriate.
+- For all injury Accidents that occur on or using university-owned property, the office of university safety will provide the office of general counsel and the director of procurement services with a copy of the resulting incident report, so that a Loss Notice can be filed with the State Legal Expense Fund if appropriate.

 - The office of university safety will provide a quarterly listing to the office of human resources of all accidents that were reported as occurring within the prior three months.